 Poster/demo papers (2-page abstract + bibliography) are presentations of emerging ideas for research, teaching practice, or tools.
 Where this has previously been interactive, we welcome video recordings for this year showing the tool or idea in action.

 For all accepted works, the method of final presentation will be discussed closer to the time of the conference.
 We expect all authors will participate in the final conference, being available for discussion, as part of their presentation.
 Live presentations are strongly preferred.
+Students with financial need can apply for one of a limited number of grants to waive the conference fee.

 All papers will be evaluated prior to review to ensure that they are clearly in the right track, have been correctly anonymised, and are ready to be reviewed by the program committee.
 Each paper that goes to review receives at least three reviews, with senior PC moderation of the review process.